Steve Rhodes: Coaching career

 In May 2005, Worcestershire announced that Rhodes had been appointed Coach, following the departure of Tom Moody.
 He subsequently served as director of cricket between 2006 and 2017.

 On 7 June 2018 Bangladesh Cricket Board (BCB) appointed Rhodes head coach for the national team until the end of the 2020 ICC World Twenty20.
 In July 2018 Rhodes lost his first series as Bangladesh coach when West Indies won the two-match Test series 2–0.
 In the ODI series, Bangladesh defeated West Indies 2–1 and recorded their second ODI series victory in West Indies.
 Later, Bangladesh managed to beat West Indies in the T20I series with a 2–1 lead.
 Rhodes praised his team for making a comeback and won the last two series after they were defeated in the Test series, and he was surprised that they won the T20 series against the world champions West Indies.

 Bangladesh also won their first ever tournament final under Rhodes after failing the previous 6 times.
 In the Tri-nation Series between Bangladesh, Ireland, and West Indies, the Tigers beat the Windies by 5 wickets and won the trophy for the first time ever in their history.

 In July 2019, Rhodes' contract with the BCB was terminated, following the team's eighth-place finish in the 2019 Cricket World Cup.

-He worked with Cumilla Victorians in the 2022 bpl.